Remote Blood Oxygen Estimation From Videos Using Neural Networks: Experimental Results

 In each experiment, the model structure and hyperparameters are first tuned using the training and validation data.
 Once the model has been tuned, we train multiple instances of the model using the best tuned hyperparameters.
 Between each instance, we vary the random seed used for model weights initialization and random oversampling.
 Each model instance is evaluated on the training/validation recording, the model instance that achieves the highest validation RMSE is selected for evaluation on the test recording.
 This model is then evaluated on the test recording to obtain the final test results.

-\textbf{Results.} Table~\ref{tab:SS Table} shows the performance comparison of our proposed models with the {prior-art} model from Ding~\emph{et al.}~\cite{ding2018measuring}.
-To the best of our knowledge, Ding~\emph{et al.}'s model is the only convolutional neural network structure that has been tried for contact-based \spo2{} estimation.
+\textbf{Results.} TABLE~\ref{tab:SS} shows the performance comparison of our proposed models with the prior-art model from Ding~\emph{et al.}~\cite{ding2018measuring} and the classic ratio-of-ratios method proposed by Scully~\emph{et al.}~\cite{scully2011physiological}.
+To the best of our knowledge, Ding~\emph{et al.}'s model is the only convolutional neural network structure that has been proposed for contact-based \spo2{} estimation.
 Its structure is similar to our Model~3 but with fewer layers.
+We select~\cite{scully2011physiological} to compare because other noncontact \spo2{} methods listed in TABLE~\ref{method comp table}, such as~\cite{kong2013non, shao2015noncontact,tsai2016no,tarassenko2014non, bal2015non, casalino2020mhealth, sun2021robust}, are variants of it with different light source/sensor setups while their algorithmic core is still based on the ratio-of-ratios principles that requires explicit AC/DC feature extraction and machine learning algorithms to model the relation between the values of the ratio-of-ratios and \spo2{}.

-We also compare with the classic ratio-of-ratios method proposed by Scully~\emph{et al.}~\cite{scully2011physiological}. \highlight{The performance is measured in Pearson's Correlation, mean absolute error (MAE), and root mean square error (RMSE) and results of each condition are summarized in the median and interquartile range (IQR).
-IQR quantifies the spread of an empirical distribution of a set of data points by computing the difference between the first quartile and the third quartile of the distribution. }
+The performance is measured in Pearson's Correlation, mean absolute error~(MAE), and root mean squared error~(RMSE) and results of each condition are summarized in the median and interquartile range~(IQR).
+IQR quantifies the spread of an empirical distribution of a set of data points by computing the difference between the first quartile and the third quartile of the distribution.
+We use IQR to describe the middle spread of the data as well as to distinguish outliers.

-Table~\ref{tab:SS Table} reveals that Model~2 achieves the best correlation in both PD and PU cases, whereas Model~3 achieves the best MAE and a comparable correlation with Model~2, suggesting that Model~2 and Model~3 are comparably the best in the individualized learning.
-Even though the method proposed in Scully~\emph{et al.}~\cite{scully2011physiological} achieves the \highlight{best (lowest)} RMSE, its correlations are \highlight{the worst (lowest)}.
-This suggests that the classic ratio-of-ratios method cannot track the trend of \spo2 well \highlight{using} the contactless \highlight{measurement by smartphone.} All of our model configurations outperform Ding~\emph{et al.}~\cite{ding2018measuring}.
+TABLE~\ref{tab:SS} reveals that Model~2 {achieves the best correlation} in both PD and PU cases, whereas Model~3 achieves the best MAE and a comparable correlation with Model~2, suggesting that Model~2 and Model~3 are comparably the best in the individualized learning. {Even though the method proposed in Scully~\emph{et al.}~\cite{scully2011physiological} achieves the {best (lowest)} RMSE, its correlations are {the worst (lowest)}.
+This suggests that the classic ratio-of-ratios method cannot track the trend of \spo2 well {using} the contactless {measurement by smartphone.}} All of our model configurations outperform Ding~\emph{et al.}~\cite{ding2018measuring}.
 For example, in the PU case for Model~3, the correlation is improved from 0.34 to 0.41 and the MAE is lowered from 3.40\% to 1.81\%.
-It is worth noting that the international standard for clinically acceptable pulse oximeters allows an error of 4\%~\cite{ISO}, and our estimation errors are all within this range.
+It is worth noting that the international standard for clinically acceptable pulse oximeters {allows} an error of 4\%~\cite{ISO}, and our estimation errors are all within this range.